mjovanc/awesome-ktor/README.md

 ## Educational Projects

+- [Samples for Ktor](https://github.com/ktorio/ktor-samples) A collection of ready-to-use samples for Ktor.
 - [KtorEasy](https://github.com/mathias21/KtorEasy) Demonstrates a suggested Ktor architecture.
 It includes Backend implementation with Ktor, MariaDB database connection with Hikari, Docker command to build Backend container and Docker compose to run both database and backend instance.
 - [Ktor Arrow Real World Example](https://github.com/nomisRev/ktor-arrow-example) Real World implementation - "The mother of all demo apps".
 Written in Kotlin, with Ktor, Arrow, SqlDelight, KotlinX Serialization, etc.
+- [Starter project to create a simple RESTful web service in Kotlin](https://github.com/raharrison/kotlin-ktor-exposed-starter) Starter RESTful service with websocket notifications using Kotlin, Ktor and Exposed with H2, HikariCP and FlyWay.
+- [RealWorld Kotlin Ktor Backend](https://github.com/dragneelfps/realworld-kotlin-ktor) Kotlin-Ktor codebase containing real world examples (CRUD, auth, advanced patterns, etc) that adheres to the RealWorld spec and API.

 ## Other Resources